varunbhtt21/Twitter_StreamingTask_By_Pothi/README.md

 1. Create a Folder in the current directory, named as Task_1 and Task_2.
 If it is already present then ignore.
 2. To run the task 1 :  python3 Assignment_Task1.py
 3. To run the task 2 :  python3 Assignment_Task2.py

+Input :

+Enter the value of Keyword :

+Output :
+It will present as a file inside respective Task_1 and Task_2 folder